-The decision to place a student on involuntary leave is made by the GSAS dean for student affairs in consultation with other officers of the University, as appropriate.
+The decision to place a student on involuntary leave is made by the GSAS dean of students in consultation with other officers of the University, as appropriate.

-An involuntary leave of absence may be required for:
+An involuntary leave of absence may be required:

 1. MEDICAL CIRCUMSTANCES

-A student who prefers to take a voluntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence is ordinarily allowed to do so.
+A student who prefers to take a voluntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence for medical reasons is ordinarily allowed to do so.